 - Chaitya-style temples

 Most pagodas stand on a square base, or plinth, of brick or wood.
 It has two to five roofs, each smaller than the one below.
 The uppermost roof is usually made of metal and gilded, as are frequently the lower ones.
 The buildings are richly adorned with carved pillars, struts, doors, and other woodwork.
 Most decorative carvings are of various deities of all sizes and shapes.
 Such as gods with many arms or deified, humanized animals, often in erotic poses.

 The deity to whom the temple is dedicated is usually housed on the ground floor.
 The upper levels are more decorative than functional.
 Some art historians believe that the receding upper tiers are intended to represent the umbrellas that protect the deity from the elements.
 Above the main entrance is a semi-circular tympanum or to-Rana usually with the enshrined deity as the central figure.
-The Nyatpola temple in Bhaktapur is considered the most impressive pagoda in the country.
+The Changu Nararayan Temple in Bhaktapur is considered the most impressive pagoda in the country.

 Although the shikhara is of northern Indian rather than Nepali origin.
 Many of Nepal’s temples follow its architectural form.
 Shikara is a simple square tower of bricks or stones and mortar, with a small room at the base that houses the god or goddess.
 Variations on the shikhara have pillars, balconies, and surrounding interconnected towers, which may also house deities.

 The Krishna Mandir in Patan is an excellent example of a stone shikhara.
 The most exciting shikar in Nepal is the Mahabuddha, the Temple of One Thousand Buddhas, also in Patan.
 This shikhara is built with bricks, each containing an image of Buddha.